on this page

 • Published: November 2025

-• Available on SSRN
+• Available on: SSRN

-This 60-page chapter synthesizes nearly a century of scholarship across eight disciplines—philosophy, law, economics, cognitive science, and computer science—to propose a three-level hierarchy of agency:
+This chapter synthesizes nearly a century of scholarship across eight disciplines—philosophy, law, economics, cognitive science, and computer science—to propose a three-level hierarchy of agency:

 • Level 1 (Agent): Goal, Perception, and Action (GPA)